Henrik Bredenbals from w3.fund joins DMEXCO for an interview

 Web3: Henrik Bredenbals from w3.fund discusses the Internet of the future

 The metaverse, NFTs, and blockchain – what is Web3 capable of and to what extent will it shape our digital future?
-DMEXCO 2022 is joining forces with w3.fund to present w3.vision, bringing together leading Web3 experts from all over the world to talk about the hottest Web3 trends and share exclusive insights with the DMEXCO community.
-Having already spoken at the DMEXCO Spring Summit, Henrik Bredenbals, co-founder of w3.fund, will of course be among them.
-In the following, he answers some important questions on Web3 for us in the run-up to the event.
+In cooperation with w3.fund, DMEXCO 2022 presented the w3.vision, bwhere the leading Web3 experts from all over the world came together to discuss the hottest Web3 trends and share exclusive insights with the DMEXCO community.
+Henrik Bredenbals, co-founder of w3.fund and already a speaker at the DMEXCO Spring Summit, was of course also there and had already answered important questions about Web3 in advance.

 Could you describe what Web3 means for you in one sentence?

 Henrik Bredenbals: Web3 is a technology that brings digital ownership to the Internet and is based on decentralization.

 What aspect do you find the most fascinating?

 Henrik Bredenbals: Blockchain technology has created an ecosystem of products that are decentralized and interoperable.
 Instead of being dependent on central servers, Web3 stores and authenticates data on globally distributed nodes.
 At the same time, “digital wallets” secure your Web3 identity on the blockchain.
 If you compare it with Web2, Web3 allows you to log in with an identity or login details and interact with the platforms, regardless of the provider.

 Furthermore, Web3 has given rise to new applications, whether it’s NFTs bringing ownership to the digital world, DAOs (decentralized autonomous organizations) creating new business and voting mechanisms, or DeFi (decentralized finance) revolutionizing the finance market.
 What’s fascinating is being part of a space that is rapidly evolving and offers great potential for interacting more efficiently and independently.